-102.1 Additions, Alterations or Repairs.
-Additions, alterations, or repairs shall be permitted to be made to a mechanical system without requiring the existing mechanical system to be in accordance with the requirements of this code, provided the addition, alteration, or repair is in accordance with that required for a new mechanical system.
-Additions, alterations, or repairs shall not cause an existing system to become unsafe or create unhealthy or overloaded conditions.
+102.4 Additions, Alterations, Renovations or Repairs.
+Additions, alterations, renovations, or repairs shall conform to that required for a new mechanical system without requiring the existing mechanical system to be in accordance with the requirements of this code.
+Additions, alterations, renovations, or repairs shall not cause an existing system to become unsafe, insanitary or overloaded.